TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          resource

    Description
-         (Since TYPO3 6.2) Adds CSS library files to head of page.
+         Adds CSS library files to head of page.

          The file definition must be a valid "resource" data type, otherwise nothing is inserted.
 This means that remote files cannot be referenced